faultyagatha/go/README.md

 From Go 1.18 onwards there is native support for multi-module workspaces.
 This is done by having a `go.work` file present in your parent directory.

+> In workspace mode, the go. work file will be used to determine the set of main modules used as the roots for module resolution, instead of using the normally-found go.mod file to specify the single main module.

 For a directory structure such as:

 ```